Daniel Moe

-Early Years and Education
+Early years and education

-Daniel Moe was born in 1926 in Minot, North Dakota the grandson of Norwegian immigrants and the son of a Lutheran pastor.
+Moe was born in 1926 in Minot, North Dakota the grandson of Norwegian immigrants and the son of a Lutheran pastor.
 Moe began his musical training at age five.
-He studied piano and clarinet, and sang in the children’s choir at Olivet Lutheran Church in Fargo, North Dakota, his father’s parish.
+He studied piano and clarinet, and sang in the children's choir at Olivet Lutheran Church in Fargo, North Dakota, his father's parish.
 In junior high and high school, he participated in school bands, orchestras, and choirs.
 As a senior in high school, Moe took up the tenor saxophone so he could play jazz, a form of music he had a growing interest in, and which would affect future compositions such as the three-movement Psalm Concertato.

 In 1944, after graduating high school, Moe entered the V-5 Aviation Cadet Training Program (USN) (NavCad) program.
-He played tenor saxophone and clarinet for Navy bands.
+He played tenor saxophone and clarinet for navy bands.

-In 1946, Moe left the Navy to attend Concordia College (Moorhead, Minnesota).
+In 1946, Moe left the navy to attend Concordia College (Moorhead, Minnesota).
 He started as a pre-theological student but changed his major to music.
 He sang in The Concordia Choir under Paul J. Christiansen.
 He graduated in 1949 with a degree in music.

-After graduation, Moe returned to Fargo and directed the choir at his home parish, Olivet Lutheran Church for a few months.
+After graduation, Moe returned to Fargo and directed the choir at his home parish, Olivet Lutheran Church. for a few months.
 This would be his first job as a choral conductor.
 He would go on to become a leader in sacred music circles as a hymn composer, author, and lecturer.

-In February 1950, he began a master’s degree at Hamline University, and secured a conducting position at Lutheran Bible Institute (now Golden Valley Lutheran College).
-Three weeks into his studies, however, the University announced it would discontinue that degree program.
+In February 1950, Moe began a master's degree at Hamline University, and secured a conducting position at Lutheran Bible Institute (now Golden Valley Lutheran College).
+Three weeks into his studies, however, the university announced it would discontinue that degree program.
 He transferred to the University of Washington.
 While there, he was employed as a conductor at Ballard First Lutheran Church.
-He completed his master’s degree in 1952.
+He completed his master's degree in 1952.

 Moe became a lay minister and choir director at Hope Lutheran Church in Powell, Wyoming.
-In late 1953, he was appointed Director of Choral Activities at University of Denver, where he remained until 1959.
+In late 1953, he was appointed director of choral activities at University of Denver, where he remained until 1959.
 While at the University of Denver, Moe was also a lecturer in church music at the Iliff School of Theology, a Methodist seminary, and directed the choirs at Augustana Lutheran Church and Central Presbyterian Church.

 In 1956, the Lutheran World Federation awarded Moe a grant to study in Germany at the Kirchenmusikschule, and in 1959, the Danforth Foundation awarded him a grant to work on his doctorate in composition.
 He took a leave of absence from the University of Denver and went to the University of Iowa for his doctoral study, writing his thesis on his own choral and wind ensemble composition, “Te Deum Laudamus.”

 Further studies at Aspen Music Festival and School followed.